 If you like everything that’s in the above checklist, but you prefer to have a printable copy, then feel free to grab the FREE postpartum checklist pdf below 🙂

-Now that you’ve got your postpartum care kit sorted, it’s also time to have a look at your Hospital Bag Checklist (if you are planning on giving birth in hospital) and your Newborn Baby Checklist, to make sure you’ve got everything you need for baby’s arrival.
+And now that you’ve got your postpartum care kit sorted, it’s also time to have a look at your Hospital Bag Checklist (if you are planning on giving birth in hospital) and your Newborn Baby Checklist, to make sure you’ve got everything you need for baby’s arrival.
+If you buy a pregnancy planner, all these lists are actually usually all included.
+If you have time, you might want to sign up to some of the free baby samples (some are for you too!) from major suppliers.

 If you are on a tight budget, make sure to also have a read at this article on How to have a Baby on a Budget, with lots of tips on how to save money with a baby, including coupons for baby products.

-Have you already been through birth and postpartum and you came across some other essentials to add to your postpartum care kit checklist?
+Have you already been through birth and postpartum and you came across some other essentials that are not listed here but are worth sharing?
 Then please let me know in the comments below!
 I’d love to hear from you 🙂

 Did you find this useful?
 Pin It!